-Further, the applicant asserts that TSJV has developed a project-specific HOM (OSHA-2022-0009-0003) that describes in detail the hyperbaric procedures, the required medical examination used during the tunnelconstruction project, the standard operating procedures and the emergency and contingency procedures.
-The procedures include using experienced and knowledgeable man-lock attendants who have the training and experience necessary to recognize and treat decompression illnesses and injuries.
-The attendants are under the direct supervision of the hyperbaric supervisor and attending physician.
+emergency and contingency procedures.
+The procedures include using experienced and knowledgeable manlock attendants who have the training and experience necessary to recognize and treat decompression illnesses and injuries.
+The attendants are under the direct supervision of the hyperbaric supervisor (a competent person experienced and trained in hyperbaric operations, procedures and safety) and attending physician.
 In addition, procedures include medical screening and review of prospective compressedair workers (CAWs).
-The purpose of this screening procedure is to vet prospective CAWs with medical conditions (e.g., deep vein thrombosis, poor vascular circulation, and muscle cramping) that could be aggravated by sitting in a cramped space (e.g., a manlock) for extended periods or by exposure to elevated pressures and compressed gas mixtures.
+The purpose of this screening procedure is to vet prospective CAWs with medical conditions (e.g., deep vein thrombosis, poor vascular circulation, and muscle cramping) that could be aggravated by sitting in a cramped space (e.g., a manlock) for extended periods, or by exposure to elevated pressures and compressed gas mixtures.
 A transportable recompression chamber (shuttle) is available to extract workers from the hyperbaric working chamber for emergency evacuation and medical treatment; the shuttle attaches to the topside medical lock, which is a large recompression chamber.
 The applicant believes that the procedures included in the HOM provide safe work conditions when interventions are necessary, including interventions above 50 p.s.i. or 50 p.s.i.g.

-OSHA comprehensively reviewed the project-specific HOM and determined that the safety and health instructions and measures it specifies are appropriate, conform with the conditions in the 2016 Variance, and adequately protect the safety and health of the CAWs.
+OSĤA comprehensively reviewed the project-specific HOM and determined that the safety and health instructions and measures it specifies are appropriate, conform with the conditions in the variance, and adequately protect the safety and health of the CAWs.

-C. Variance From Paragraph (f)(1) of 29 CFR 1926.803, Requirement To Use OSHA Decompression Tables proposes to use newer decompression schedules (the 1992 French Decompression Tables) that rely on staged decompression and supplement breathing air used during decompression with air or oxygen (as appropriate).4 The applicant asserts decompression protocols using the 1992 French Decompression Tables for air or oxygen as specified by the Alexandria RiverRenew Tunnel Project-specific HOM are safer for tunnel workers than the decompression protocols specified in Appendix A of 29 CFR 1926, subpart S. Accordingly, the applicant would commit to following the decompression procedures described in that HOM, which would require it to follow the 1992 French Decompression Tables to decompress compressed-air worker (CAWs) after they exit the hyperbaric conditions in the working chamber.
+B. Variance From Paragraph (f)(1) of 29 CFR 1926.803, Requirement To Use OSHA Decompression Tables

+OSHA's compressed-air standard for construction requires decompression in accordance with the decompression tables in Appendix A of 29 CFR 1926, subpart S (29 CFR 1926.803(f)(1)).
+As an alternative to the OSHA decompression tables, the applicant proposes to use newer decompression schedules (the 1992 French Decompression Tables) that rely on staged decompression and supplement breathing air used during decompression with air or oxygen (as appropriate).
+The applicant asserts decompression protocols using the 1992 French Decompression Tables for air or oxygen as specified by the Shoreline Storage Tunnel-specific Hyperbaric Operations Manual (HOM) are safer for tunnel workers than the decompression protocols specified in Appendix A of 29 CFR 1926, subpart S. Accordingly, the applicant commits to following the decompression procedures described in that HOM, which would require it to follow the 1992 French Decompression Tables to decompress CAWs after they exit the hyperbaric conditions in the working chamber.